 Discussion about Model Performance: The users debated over the performance of various models.

-shared anecdotal results from experimenting with Tulu, describing it as almost equal to GPT-3.5.
-However,@agcobra1
+@nemoiamentioned that SOLAR-10.7B outperforms all the 13B models, and@n8programsshared anecdotal results from experimenting with Tulu, describing it as almost equal to GPT-3.5.
+However,@agcobra1expressed doubt about SOLAR-10.7B surpassing larger models such as Qwen 72B. -

 Evaluation Strategy for Models: A discussion was sparked about building tailored evaluations.

-provided a detailed 6-step guide, which includes identifying the evaluation scope, curating a list of ground truth examples, verifying that they arenât in common datasets, building a structure to test the model, and compiling the results as data. -
+@natefyi_30842shared that he needs to evaluate multiple use-cases, and@giftedgummybeeprovided a detailed 6-step guide, which includes identifying the evaluation scope, curating a list of ground truth examples, verifying that they arenât in common datasets, building a structure to test the model, and compiling the results as data. -

 Llava API Issue:

-reported encountering a ValueError when working with llavaâs API regarding mismatching numbers of<image>
+@papr_airplanereported encountering a ValueError when working with llavaâs API regarding mismatching numbers of<image>tokens and actual images. -

 Character-Level Transformer vs BPE-Based Transformer:

-asked about the parameter differences required for character-level transformers to achieve comparable performance to BPE-based transformers. -
+@crainmakerasked about the parameter differences required for character-level transformers to achieve comparable performance to BPE-based transformers. -

 State-Space Model Architectures:

-brought up discussion about the state-space model architecture called Mamba.
+@vincentweisserbrought up discussion about the state-space model architecture called Mamba.
 Shared relevant GitHub link and Arxiv paper.

 Mistral Discord Summary